rsksmart/rif-rollup-js-sdk/docs/types/README.md

 // Denotes how authorization of operation is performed:
 // 'Onchain' if it's done by sending an Rootstock transaction,
 // 'ECDSA' if it's done by providing an Rootstock signature in RIF Rollup transaction.
-// 'CREATE2' if it's done by providing arguments to restore account rootstock address according to CREATE2 specification.
+// 'CREATE2' if it's done by providing arguments to restore account Rootstock address according to CREATE2 specification.
 // 'ECDSALegacyMessage' if it's done by providing an Rootstock signature in RIF Rollup transaction.
 Unlike the 'ECDSA', the user signs a human-readable message.
 Thus, the fee is ~30% higher than ECDSA. export type ChangePubkeyTypes = 'Onchain' | 'ECDSA' | 'CREATE2' | 'ECDSALegacyMessage';